codemanufacture/codemanufacture.com/content/pages/privacy-policy.md

 We may disclose your personal data to external third-parties such as payment providers or other administrative service providers.

-We may disclose your data to MailChimp, our Mail Automation system, in order to send you newsletters if you consent to our newsletter.
-Please verify that you consent with Mailchimp's [Privacy Policy](https://mailchimp.com/legal/privacy/).
+We may disclose your data to ConvertKit, our Mail Automation system, in order to send you newsletters if you consent to our newsletter.
+Please verify that you consent with ConvertKit's [Privacy Policy](https://convertkit.com/privacy).

-We may also disclose your personal data to our comment plug-in provider Disqus.
-We encourage you to verify whether you comply with their [Privacy Policy](https://help.disqus.com/terms-and-policies/disqus-privacy-policy) as well.

 Your personal data may also be disclosed to our Accounting Software provider FreeAgent.
 You can find their [Privacy Policy](https://www.freeagent.com/website/privacy/).